 Fellow Selection Process

-- Applicants submit an online application form including a CV and Statement of Purpose outlining their proposed project and a timeline for goals (two pages double-spaced).
+- Applicants submit an online application form including a CV and Project Proposal outlining their proposed project and a timeline for goals (two pages double-spaced).